blakeembrey/dombars/README.md

 **setAttribute** (el, name, value)

 Triggered when an attribute is set on an element in the template.
-This occurs right before the attribute is set.
+This occurs before the attribute is set, so it is possible to read the previous attribute (if any).

 **removeAttribute** (el, name)